moisbo/ocfl-js/README.md

 ```

 See the test `'it should be able to break out of an update and diff two versions'` in ocflObject.spec.js for a working example.

+**This method will verify the object before applying the commit and throw an error if the verfication
+fails**

 ### Check if object exists at path